foxwithahdie/rami-site/README.md

 Nav and footer never inherit the page theme.
 They use `--chrome-bg`, `--chrome-fg` and `--chrome-accent`, which are constant everywhere.

-## The CV page

-`src/data/cv.json` is generated from `~/career-ops/cv.md`, which is private and carries a phone number, a personal email and a long trail of internal comments.
-`scripts/build-cv.py` strips every HTML comment and the whole contact line, then **aborts** if anything on its deny list survives.
-Re-run it whenever the CV
-changes:

-    python3 scripts/build-cv.py

-The generated JSON is committed so the site builds without the private repo.

-## Media

-`public/media/` holds downscaled derivatives, 7.3 MB in total.
-The originals live in `~/projects/portfolio` and total 663 MB, one file of which is 102 MB and would be rejected by GitHub outright. **Do not commit originals.**

-The four machining simulations are `<video autoplay muted loop playsinline>` with MP4 and WebM and a poster image, which needs no script and falls back to the poster.
-They were 25 MB as GIFs and are under 2 MB as video.

-## Still open

 - Contact address and form endpoint are unset. `SiteFooter.astro` shows a placeholder note rather than inventing either.
 - Empty image slots render a labelled dashed box: Braille (2), Ideas Become